 Anyone interested in sailing will love these waters.
 Also, there are a large number of decent affordable hotels and staying options lining not only the beachfront but the adjacent areas as well.

 2. Maafushi, Maldives

 Maafushi island is one of the most beautiful local islands in the Maldives and is located just 27 km from the Male Airport on Kaafu Atoll by way of a thrilling 45 minutes speedboat ride.
-Home to four main beaches, public beach, bikini beach, coral beach, and watersports beach, it is only logical for this island to have one of the longest coastlines in the Maldives.
+Home to four main beaches, a public beach, a bikini beach, a coral beach, and a watersports beach, it is only logical for this island to have one of the longest coastlines in the Maldives.

 While Bikini Beach remains the most popular among tourists, Public Beach also has its fair share of admirers as it offers peace and serenity.
 For those looking for outdoor activities like skiing and kayaking the watersports, the beach is best.